What you need to know

 Hamilton to Auckland rapid rail indicative business case initiated

-Cabinet agreed to initiate a business case process on the potential for rapid rail to and asked for this process to consider a full range of options for rapid transit.
+Cabinet agreed to initiate a business case process on the potential for rapid rail between Hamilton and Auckland, and asked for this process to consider a full range of options for rapid transit.